gneu77/rx-signals/docs/rx-signals_start.md

 ## Reusability and Composition via SignalsFactory <a name="signals-factory-type"></a>

-The previous section introduced the `Signals` type as means of encapsulation/isolation for the creation of IDs and setup of corresponding signals in the `Store` (remember that `Signals` can be interpreted as reactive counterpart of classes).
+The previous section introduced the `Signals` type as means of encapsulation/isolation of signal-IDs and setup of corresponding signals in the `Store` (remember that `Signals` can be interpreted as reactive counterpart of classes).
 The given example even used factory functions to produce `Signals` and a new factory function was composed from the two initial factory functions.
 For more complex Signals, it might be neccessary to configure this kind of factory.
 Therefore, _rx-signals_ formalizes such configurable factory as `SignalsBuild` type: